yadukrishnanaj/demo/README.md

 #this is sample
-This is an intro to git`
+This is an intro to git
+this is second to git